The real lesson in Meta’s job cuts

 Why companies cut content teams first

-Ecommerce teams are under constant pressure to publish more with the same budget.
-More category pages.
-More emails.
-More ads.
-More SEO content.
-More landing pages for promotions, launches, bundles, seasonal pushes, and retention flows.
+Ecommerce teams are under constant pressure to publish more with the same budget, including more category pages, more emails, more ads, more SEO content, and more landing pages for promotions, launches, bundles, seasonal pushes, and retention flows.
 The work never stops because the store never stops changing.
-A lean team can use AI to keep up, but management often hears that as a reason to ask for even more output, not a reason to protect the people who keep the work sharp.
-The machine gets faster, then the calendar gets greedier.
-Very on brand for modern business.
+A lean team can use AI to keep up, but management often hears that as a reason to ask for even more output instead of protecting the people who keep the work sharp.

 Why AI makes teams smaller before it makes them better